voucherifyio/voucherify-openapi/changelog/OPEN-API.md

 ## 2024-07-10

 `OpenAPI.json` and `OpenAPIWebhooks.json`:
-- Added `AccessSettingsAssignmentsList` and `AreaStoreCampaignAssignment` schemas for the Areas and Stores feature
+- Added `AccessSettingsCampaignAssignmentsList` and `AreaStoreCampaignAssignment` schemas for the Areas and Stores feature
 - Added `access_settings_assignments` field to the `Campaign` schema

 ## 2024-06-25